-- Non-Oceangoing ships and Oceangoing ships less than 400 GT must have the capacity to retain all oily mixtures on board and is equipped to discharge these oily mixtures to a reception facility.
-The vessel may retain all oily mixtures in the vessel's bilges. - Oceangoing ships 400 GT to less than 10,000 GT - Fitted with an approved 15 ppm oily water separator with bilge alarm; - Sludge tank of adequate size; and - Fixed piping for sludge discharge. - Vessels 100 gross tons or more
+- Non-Oceangoing ships and Oceangoing ships less than 400 GRT must have the capacity to retain all oily mixtures on board and are equipped to discharge these oily mixtures to a reception facility.
+The vessel may retain all oily mixtures in the vessel's bilges. - Oceangoing ships 400 GRT to less than 10,000 GRT - Fitted with an approved 15 ppm oily water separator with bilge alarm; - Sludge tank of adequate size; and - Fixed piping for sludge discharge.